 I must apologize, again, that I have not written sooner.
 I was delayed at Kemgarde; a Septurion Commander recognized me, I'm afraid.
 I scarcely got away, and I lost a good portion of my manuscripts.
 It took me some time to track them down, and with considerable risk of being captured by Academy agents.
 But I retrieved most of them, and I can fill in the gaps of the rest.

+I'm writing now in a stable stall in Faldin's Terrace, a small village on a surprisingly secluded plateau north of Kemgarde, rather than east.
 I hope you maintain that patience of yours for just awhile longer; I'll need to re-sort my notes and scripts before I can continue writing.
 Bear with a doddering old fool, who's in deep over his head.

 Your Faithful companion,